Eternity Rings: Meaning, History and Styles

 Early examples of eternity rings were metal bands set with a stone or rings portraying a snake swallowing its own tail, a symbol used to represent eternity.

 Full eternity rings are one of the most luxurious options since these rings are set with stones, typically diamonds, around the entire band of the ring.
 Full eternity rings have an exceptional show of light and can be worn alone on the right hand or in between the wedding ring and engagement ring.
-To know more about the order rings should be worn, you can check this post.
+Head to our other article to learn which order to wear your wedding, engagement and eternity rings.
 One thing to consider about full eternity rings is that they can’t be resized so it is good to know your partner’s size (or yours!) correctly.

 They might have fewer stones but that doesn’t mean they are less stunning.
 Half eternity rings are set with stones halfway around the band featuring either same size stones or stones in a variety of sizes and shapes.
 This style of eternity rings can be less expensive but at the end, it will depend on the quality of the stones.
 Half eternity rings can be resized as long as it is not engraved.